 Lavender is one of the most popular herbs, due to its soothing scent and medicinal properties.
 A 2012 study confirmed the anti-inflammatory effects of lavender essential oil on the cellular skin level.

-In addition, a 2015 study concluded that lavender essential oil also has analgesic properties, meaning it relieves pain.
+In addition, a concluded that lavender essential oil also has analgesic properties, meaning it relieves pain.
 This aspect makes lavender essential oil a good choice for painful, inflamed rashes from poison ivy.

 Myrrh (Commiphora, all species)